-units to which the goodwill has been allocated.
-The value in use calculation requires the management to estimate The assessment of the correlation between historical the future cash flows expected to arise from the cash observed default rates, forecast economic conditions generating units and a suitable discount rate in order to and ECLs is a significant estimate.
-The amount of ECLs calculate the present value.
-The recoverable amount of the is sensitive to changes in circumstances and of forecast cash generating unit is determined by management based economic conditions.
-The Group's historical credit loss on value in use calculation which uses cash flow projections experience and forecast of economic conditions may also based on forecast revenue and profit margin which have not be representative of customer's actual default in the been projected for five years discrete period.
-The forecast future.
-The information about the ECLs on the Group's EBITDA has been adjusted for changes in working capital trade receivables and other financial assets is disclosed in and capital expenditure requirements to arrive at free Note 34. cash flows forecast.
+Determining whether goodwill is impaired requires an estimation of the value in use of the cash generating units to which the goodwill has been allocated.
+The value in use calculation requires the management to estimate the future cash flows expected to arise from the cash generating units and a suitable discount rate in order to calculate the present value.
+The recoverable amount of the cash generating unit is determined by management based on value in use calculation which uses cash flow projections based on forecast revenue and profit margin which have been projected for five years discrete period.
+The forecast EBITDA has been adjusted for changes in working capital and capital expenditure requirements to arrive at free cash flows forecast.
 The management used discount rates for Qatar Markets Company W.L.L. and Al Meera Market S.A.O.C.
 (Al Safeer Oman), 6.4% and 9.2% respectively (2019: 8.51% and 9.17%) and terminal growth rate of 2.0% and 2.0 %, respectively (2019: 2.0% and 2.0%).